coodymb/markusbloom.com/content/docs/stay-updated.md

 aliases: ["/newsletter"]
 ---

-# Stay Updated

-Every month, I'll write a little letter that summarises

-Same message thourgh your preferred channel
+A monthly summary of the stories' progress, new blog posts, and random thoughts.
+Pick your preferred channel:

-## Email
+## Email Newsletter

-Don't forget to confirm your signup by clicking the link in the email you'll receive.
+The classic.
+Remember to click the confirmation link in the email.

 {{< newsletterSignup >}}

 ## Discord

+(new experiment)

+Be the first to join [here](https://discord.gg/EWp7Zm3DGU).

 ## RSS

+The RSS feed is [here](/index.xml).